 - The students select their topics randomly.
 Then, the topic selected is not returned to the envelope or container.
 Ideally, no two contestants in the same room talk about the same topic.

-- Preparation time begins when each speaker draws a topic card in the competition room and then the contestant has 30-60 seconds to prepare a speech, which shall be presented without any notes.
-The topic card may be held during the speech.
+- Preparation time begins when each speaker draws a topic card in the competition room and then the contestant has 60 seconds to prepare a speech.

-- Contestants may use blank paper to organize ideas during preparation.
+- Contestants may use blank papers to organise ideas during their speeches.
 However, they may not use costumes or props in the contest.
 Similarly, phones and/or electronic devices may not be used to access the Internet or view materials.

 - Time commences when the speaker begins talking.
 Upon the judge’s sign, the chosen topic must be stated early in the speech by the contestant.